tim-graupe/whatdoiwatch/README.md

-A simple React app using API calls
+A simple React app using API calls.
+Live preview can be found here https://helpmepickamovie.netlify.app/